Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Experiments

 \section{Experiments}

-We aim to answer the following research questions: \begin{itemize}[left=5pt] \item {RQ1: How does GDRT perform compared to existing SOTA methods?} \item {RQ2: Can GDRT be integrated into other LLM-based RS?} \item {RQ3: Does GDRT mitigate language bias?} \item {RQ4: How do the hyperparameters affect the performance of GDRT?} \item {RQ5: How does the efficiency of GDRT compare with baseline methods?} \end{itemize}
+We aim to answer the following research questions: \begin{itemize}[left=5pt] \item {RQ1: How does GDRT perform compared to SOTA methods?} \item {RQ2: Can GDRT be integrated into other LLM-based RS?} \item {RQ3: Does GDRT mitigate context bias?} \item {RQ4: How do the hyperparameters affect the GDRT?} \item {RQ5: How does the efficiency of GDRT compare with baselines?} \end{itemize}